Jaccosf/EasyAdmin/docs/admins.md

 add_principal identifier.IDENTIFIER group.GROUP_NAME
 ```

-Identifier in this case can be anything FiveM recognizes, e.g. steam, license, discord and whatnot, there are no restrictions on which identifier can be used.
+Identifier in this case can be anything FiveM recognizes, for exmaple, steam, license, discord and so on, there are no restrictions on which identifier can be used.